-Holy Trinity is a welcoming, loving, serving community of Christians.
+Holy Trinity is a welcoming, loving, serving community of Christians and friends.
 We believe “come as you are, whoever you are” best describes us and our worship style.
 We are defined by our depth of spirituality, our support for one another as God’s children, and our commitment to outreach in the community with acts of kindness and support for the needy.
 We believe that no person should ever be denied full participation in the body of Christ because of how they identify, who they are, or who they love – everyone is welcome!

 Here are a few testimonials from parishioners.

 Our worship: Worship style is informal, and we hand out bulletins to help you follow along.
 We are not a mega-church – instead we enjoy a close-knit fellowship sharing meals, prayers, and love for our neighbors.
 We want you to join us in your faith journey!
 Our 8AM Sunday service is approximately 40 min without music (quiet service), and is followed by a home-cooked hot breakfast (continental in summer months).
 Our 10AM Sunday service is more traditional, lasting about 60-75 minutes, with readings, music, choir, and nursery care for Pre-K and infants in an adjoining room.
 We offer a quiet, simple healing service Wednesdays at 6:30 p.m that lasts 30 min.